At Home with Congestive

 Your ejection fraction is a percentage that measures how well your heart muscle is working.
 It compares the amount of blood that goes into your heart to the amount that goes out when your heart pumps.
 An ejection fraction below 40% is considered heart failure.
 Talk to your doctor about what you can do to improve your ejection fraction.

-Beyond watching sodium and fluids, support your overall heart health by eating:
+Eat a heart-healthy diet.
+In addition to reducing your sodium intake, support your overall heart health by eating:

 • Fresh fruit and vegetables